State Business Taxes (Not Just Income Taxes)

 By Jason Watson, CPA

 Other income tax free states, such as Texas, have similar taxations and various exemptions too.
 Franchise tax is another buzzword you might come across.
 Why do they call it a franchise tax, or a business and operating tax as they do in Washington State?
-They can’t call it income tax because of the Interstate Income Act of 1959.
+They can’t call it an income tax because of the Interstate Income Act of 1959.
 Yup.
 Way back when, and it is battled every year in court, in various representations.
+Consider that in 1959, interstate commerce was quite small compared to what we have today with Amazon and all the interwebs.
+States are tired of businesses skirting local income taxes.

 Before we get into that, there are two issues at play here and we’ll pick on California to illustrate some points.
 One, if you are an S corporation headquartered in California you will be subjected to the franchise tax.
 Period.
 End of story.

-In some cases you might have nexus in California but not any California sourced income, and you will unfortunately be subjected to the minimum franchise tax of $800 (for the 2020 tax year).
+In some cases, you might have nexus in California but not have any California sourced income, and you will unfortunately be subjected to the minimum franchise tax of $800 (for the 2021 tax year).
 Nutty.
 You have nexus, but no taxable income, and you still pay the minimum franchise tax?
 Yes.
-This happens when you create an LLC but all your income sources are outside California and they exceed certain thresholds.
+This happens when you create an LLC, but all your income sources are outside California and they exceed certain thresholds.
 There are other situations where this can happen.

 Conversely, if you are a sole proprietor in California (and not an LLC or corporation), you do not pay a franchise tax.
 Yes, you will be subjected to Federal self-employment taxes which is why you want to consider an S Corp election.
 So therein lies the rub.
 Franchise tax versus self-employment tax.